Troubleshooting Discovery

 Discovery Tasks Settings is where the magic happens for automated discovery of new devices on your network.

-If you want to limit to only discovered devices but want to add new devices this is still possible by going to Discovery Snapshot and manually adding devices into a snapshot which it will then be added to the Discovery History table and picked up in future snapshots.
+is not enabled.
+If this is enabled then only devices in the Discovery History table will be added to the snapshot and no new devices (even if those devices are manually added to the Settings → Discovery Seed).If you want to limit to only discovered devices but want to add new devices this is still possible by going to Discovery Snapshot and manually adding devices into a snapshot which it will then be added to the Discovery History table and picked up in future snapshots.

-• xDP (neighbors) signifies using CDP or LLDP information to discover devices in your network.
+signifies using CDP or LLDP information to discover devices in your network.

-• ARP uses the ARP and MAC Address OUI information to find devices.
-If the OUI is set for Enabled for discovery in the Settings → OUI table then IP Fabric will attempt to connect and discover the device.
+uses the ARP and MAC Address OUI information to find devices.
+If the OUI is set forEnabled for discovery

-• Routing Table will try to connect to next-hop devices.
+will try to connect to next-hop devices.

-• Trace signifies using traceroute to RFC1918 addresses to help discover your internal network.
+signifies using traceroute to RFC1918 addresses to help discover your internal network.
 This is helpful for the VM as IPF might not be able to log into the default gateway (vRouter) but using traceroute it can find some other physical devices in the network to use as starting points.

 SSH/Telnet